 Finally, after two weeks, I got a response.
 The writer claimed that they didn’t know how to respond besides saying, “Thank you for the kind words”, so they said nothing.
 Perhaps I’m just old-fashioned, but a sincere appreciation of a reader’s efforts is not too much to ask.

 When you guest post, most sites have submission guidelines and will usually ask that you not only contribute a piece, but that you interact with the readers; this bears repeating – if the reader took the time to comment, be gracious enough to respond.

-We’ve made the effort here at Two Drops to form a community, and communities interact.
+We’ve made the effort here at Two Drops of Ink to form a community, and communities interact.
 If we give readers a reason to return and interact, they will because:

 - The article is useful and helps them.